Skip to content

 Within a single, 1D SNOWPACK simulation, we do have the option to specify virtual slopes.
 Typically these are the four cardinal wind directions in addition to the main, flat field simulation, but a higher (or smaller) number of virtual slopes is also possible.
 It is common (but not mandatory) to give these virtual slopes an incline (typically 38 degrees), to simulate the differing effects of radiation and (described here) wind.
 The examples in this document assume 4 virtual slopes (N/E/W/S @ 38 deg) in addition to the main, flat simulation (nSlopes=5).
 But in principle the examples should work for any other number of virtual slopes.

 virtual slopes inherit several properties from their main slope, the most notable being snowfall.
 Where appropriate, the effects of the virtual slope's incline is taken into account.
 For example, incoming radiation is projected onto the slope, and stability calculations also take into account the slope angle.
-It's confusing, but simulations are sometimes called virtual stations in SNOWPACK. (maybe something we should get rid of).

-We can thus visually represent a SNOWPACK simulation with 4 virtual slopes (N-E-S-W @ 38 deg) in the following way:
+We can visually represent a SNOWPACK simulation with 4 virtual slopes (N-E-S-W @ 38 deg) in the following way:

 Schematic representation of a SNOWPACK simulation with 4 virtual slopes